This Moon Machete Didn't Turn Me Into an Astronaut, But It Did Murder My Boss's Weeds

 Advertisement

-“From the start of Project Mercury, NASA has always provided survival equipment in spacecraft just in case there is a need for an unscheduled landing somewhere on Earth,” explained NASA Chief Historian Bill Berry in an email to Gizmodo.
+“From the start of Project Mercury, NASA has always provided survival equipment in spacecraft just in case there is a need for an unscheduled landing somewhere on Earth,” explained NASA Chief Historian Bill Barry in an email to Gizmodo.
 “Since most of the Earth is covered by water, the survival kits have life rafts and floatation devices, but they also include land survival items that would allow crews to safely wait for pickup in most conditions.”

 Basically, the astronauts were slated to land in the Pacific Ocean, with ships located at specific coordinates ready to pick up the module.
 But should the capsule have ended up somewhere else, far from its retrievers, the astronauts could use the contents of two emergency rucksacks to survive.